temporalio/temporal/docs/architecture/nexus.md

       # membership.
       - value: https://$PUBLIC_URL:7243/namespaces/{{.NamespaceName}}/nexus/callback
     component.callbacks.allowedAddresses:
-      # This list is a security mechanism for limiting which callback URL are accepted by the server.
+      # This list is a security mechanism for limiting which callback URLs are accepted by the server.
       # Attackers may leverage the callback mechanism to force the server to call arbitrary URLs.
       # The config below is only recommended for development, tune this to your requirements.
       - value: